Monthly Archives: November 2011

 This true story will help you enjoy your holiday.
 Not to have a laugh at someone else’s expense, but when they are so wrong, why not?
 In this case a Mr. Gary Winner (his real name), 49, from Buffalo Grove, Illinois, owned a company called Planned Eldercare which allegedly supplied durable medical equipment to [continue reading…]

-Dallas photographer and artist, Hal Samples’ name is synonymous with the trendy, downtown Dallas art district.
-His gallery was named Best Art Gallery in Dallas in 2009 and his photographs, film work, and documentaries have taken him around the world and provided an income most artists hope to achieve.
+Mesh Medical Device news Desk, November 21, 2011 ~ Dallas photographer and artist, Hal Samples’ name is synonymous with the trendy, downtown Dallas art district.
+His gallery was named Best Art Gallery in Dallas in 2009 and his photographs, film work, and documentaries have taken him around the world and provided an income most [continue reading…]

 Editors Note* – I first interviewed Suzanne McClain, 45, in March 2009 and she became part of the series of reports for Injuryboard.com .
 She is not just a mesh-injured woman but has spent hours digging into the FDA’s files to research the predicates for the devices currently on the market.